 - 1. The disturbance of one or more acres of land since February 2, 2004; - 2.
-The creation of one-quarter acre or more of "regulated impervious surface" since February 2.
-2004: - 3.
-The creation of one-quarter acre or more of "regulated motor vehicle surface" since March 2, 2021 (or the effective date of this ordinance, whichever is earlier); or - 4.
+The creation of one-quarter acre or more of "regulated impervious surface" since February 2, 2004; - 3.
+The creation of one-quarter acre or more of "regulated motor vehicle surface" since March 2, 2021; or - 4.
 A combination of 2 and 3 above that totals an area of one-quarter acre or more.
 The same surface shall not be counted twice when determining if the combination area equals one-quarter acre or more.